 Counseling and Psychological Services is available for consultations.
 If a faculty or staff member contacts the Center, our counselors can provide recommendations, referrals or directly intervene with urgent issues relating to a student’s mental health.

 Making a Referral

-If you believe that professional counseling services may be beneficial please refer the student to Counseling and Psychological Services.
+If you believe that professional counseling may be beneficial please refer the student to Counseling and Psychological Services.
 Inform the student of your reason for the referral so they do not feel rejected (conflict of interest, limited experience) and emphasize your concern that the student gets assistance from the appropriate source.
 Suggest that the student call to make an appointment.
 At times it may be helpful to assist the student by allowing the use of your phone.
-You can even offer to contact the center to provide background information; this often helps to break the ice.
+You can even offer to contact CAPS to provide background information; this often helps to break the ice.